flybywiresim/docs/docs/start/reported-issues.md

 - Freelook with mouse causes controls to freeze.
     - Workaround: Try setting `TOGGLE COCKPIT FREELOOK` to your mouse ++middle-button++.
 Reference: [MSFS Forum Post](https://forums.flightsimulator.com/t/freelook-with-mouse-causes-controls-to-freeze-after-su5/426349/15)

-- G1000 addon from marketplace is incompatible.
+- G1000 addon (not from marketplace) may be incompatible.
     - Workaround: Uninstall the addon for now.
+See information at [top of page](reported-issues.md).

 - Cockpit decals flicker. *Under investigation*